Skip to main content

 Multi-resource containersโ€‹

-When a container spreads multiple resources, a vertical handlebar is displayed.
-This bar can be locked or unlocked, either by clicking on the lock icon or double clicking on the vertical handlebar.
-When it is unlocked, the handlebar can be moved freely without dragging the container members along with it.
-When the handlebar is locked, the container members will be dragged along with the handlebar.
-When a container has multiple members on the same resource, a rectangle is drawn around the members.
-The bar is draggable and will drag the appointments in the container for this resources along with it.
+When a container spans multiple resources, a vertical handlebar appears.
+You can lock or unlock this bar by clicking the lock icon or double-clicking the handlebar.
+When it's unlocked, you can move the handlebar freely without dragging the container members along.
+When it's locked, the members move with the handlebar.
+When a container has multiple members on the same resource, a rectangle is drawn around them.
+This bar is draggable and moves the container's appointments for that resource along with it.

 Containers on the map

-Validation rules are executed in the same fashion as individual appointments.
-As soon as one appointment fails validation, the entire container drag and drop action is rendered invalid and won't allow the container to drop.
+Validation rules run just as they do for individual appointments.
+As soon as one appointment fails validation, the entire container drag and drop action is invalid and the container won't drop.

 Single-resource containersโ€‹

-The horizontal bar that's drawn around the container members of a resource can also be used to reallocate the resource through simple drag and drop, just like you're used to with individual appointments in the planning board:
+The horizontal bar drawn around a resource's container members can also reallocate the resource through drag and drop, exactly as you would with individual appointments in the planning board:

 Containers on the map

-Validation rules are executed in the same fashion as individual appointments.
-As soon as one appointment fails validation, the entire container drag and drop action is rendered invalid and won't allow the container to drop.
+Validation rules run just as they do for individual appointments.
+As soon as one appointment fails validation, the entire container drag and drop action is invalid and the container won't drop.

 Appointment's context menuโ€‹

-Through the context menu of the container and the individual appointments, you can add or remove members to a container.
+The context menus of both the container and the individual appointments let you add or remove container members.

 Containers on the map

-Either option will prompt a dropdown list so the user can select which container should add or remove a member (except when an appointment is assigned only to one container).
-That's right, an appointment or task can have multiple containers.
-This opens up a world of possibilities and allows for complex relationships between tasks:
+Either option opens a dropdown so you can choose which container to add or remove a member from (unless the appointment belongs to only one container).
+An appointment or task can belong to multiple containers, which opens the door to more complex relationships between tasks:

 Containers on the map